 GASB issued Statement No. 100, Accounting Changes and Error Corrections, issued June 2022.
 This Statement provides guidance on the accounting and financial reporting requirements for accounting changes and error corrections.
 The requirements of this Statement are effective for periods beginning after June 15, 2023.
-The Center is currently evaluating the impact that these new standards may have on its financial statements.
+The District has considered the requirements of this statement in the 2024 fiscal year.

 GASB issued Statement No. 101, Compensated Absences, issued June 2022.
 This Statement updates the recognition and measurement guidance for compensated absences by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 The requirements of this Statement are effective for periods beginning after December 15, 2023.
-The Center is currently evaluating the impact that these new standards may have on its financial statements.
+The District has considered the requirements of this statement in the 2024 fiscal year.